Sida's work in Somalia

 Ability to manage crises better

-omalia’s ability to recover from droughts, floods and other natural disasters is low.
-Through the Somali Resilience Programme, Sida is helping people who live primarily from livestock farming to cope better with recurring crises.
-This has become even more important in connection with the severe drought.
+Somalia’s capacity to recover from drought, floods and other natural disasters is low.
+Through the Somali Resilience Programme, Sida is helping people who rely primarily on livestock farming to cope better with recurring crises.
+This has become even more important in the context of the severe drought.

 Increasing resilience to climate change